7000 BC's Librarians Rule!

 Why not tickle your brain with comics?!!

-Between the Panels, 7000 BC's series of pay-what-you-can online comics workshops return to enliven your 2023.
+Between the Panels, 7000 BC's series of pay-what-you-can online comics workshops are here to enliven you!
 Sharpen your pencils, roll out the virtual paper and get ready to draw upon your strengths.
 Join us as we explore a storytelling medium like no other.
 Drop-in students are welcome!

 Between the Panels